Anikesh07/Anni_Store/README.md

 - Fixed missing error handling during leave request approval edge cases.
 - Added missing model field validations and improved backend error responses across HR/payroll routes.

+### Major bug fix on role imporovement login

+🔐 Role & Authentication System Improvements

+The authentication and role management system has been refactored to ensure accurate role handling, consistent data flow, and improved separation between user and employee entities.

+Previously, role information displayed on the dashboard was inconsistent due to reliance on static local storage data and improper mapping between the User and Employee models.
+Additionally, all users were treated as employees on the frontend, which caused failures when handling non-employee roles such as SUPER_ADMIN.

+This update introduces a more robust and scalable approach:

+The JWT token now includes a properly formatted employeeId for employee-based users.
+A clear distinction has been established between system-level users (e.g., SUPER_ADMIN) and employee-based users.
+The dashboard dynamically determines whether to fetch user data from the /employee/me API or fallback to token-based data.
+Backend authentication middleware has been enhanced to reliably attach employeeId to the request context.
+Role information is now consistently derived from the database via proper population of roleId.
+✅ Key Fixes
+Fixed incorrect role display (e.g., COMPANY_OWNER showing as EMPLOYEE) Resolved /employee/me API failures for users without an employee record Corrected JWT payload to include employeeId as a valid string ID Fixed mismatch between User.role and Employee.user.role Ensured frontend no longer depends on stale localStorage role data Improved handling of SUPER_ADMIN login flow
+🚀 Advantages
+Accurate Role Representation
+Roles are now always fetched from the database, ensuring consistency across the system.
+Better System Design
+Clear separation between authentication (User) and HR data (Employee) improves scalability.
+Improved Stability
+Eliminates runtime errors caused by missing employee data.
+Future-Ready Architecture
+Supports expansion into RBAC (Role-Based Access Control), permissions, and multi-role systems.
+Cleaner Frontend Logic
+Conditional data fetching avoids unnecessary API calls and reduces failure points.

 ### Readme coverage updates
 - Added “Today’s Updates” section for quick changelog reference.
 - Confirmed API endpoint list now includes current employee/attendance/leave/payroll routes and missing product routes.